 If you go to the scan appointment and you are more than 14 weeks pregnant, you can have a blood test to find out your chance of having a baby with Down's syndrome.
 This is normally carried out between 15 and 18 weeks of pregnancy.

 At 18 to 20 weeks

-You can have a fetal anomaly scan to see if there are any problems with the way your baby is developing.
+You can have a fetal anomaly scan to see the way your baby is developing.

 Deciding if you want to have the tests